ClearBlade/load-display/README.md

 The service provides one function, `addDisplay`.
 This function takes an AngularJs promise, a message string, and an optional ID string.
 It will then display a loading icon until the given promise is resolved or rejected.
 If an ID is given then only the html element with that ID will be greyed out.
 If no ID is given then the entire page will be greyed out.

-Look in `demo.html` and `demo/app.js` for an example.
+Look in `demo/` for an example.

 ## To Run Test And Demo
-First create a `lib/` directory at the root of the folder.
-Add `jquery-1.10.1.min.js` and `angular.min.js` to this lib directory.
-If you don't want to use that version of jQuery or some other form of Angular JS then just change the script elements in the `<head>` of demo.html.

 In the root folder just run `karma start` to run the test.

-You can open demo.html in your web browser.
+You can open demo/demo.html in your web browser.
 I have tested against Mozilla and Chrome.